Skip to main content

 Why is this happening?

-This is an industry initiative led by browser vendors and Certificate Authorities to improve internet security by:
+This is an industry initiative led by browsers and Certificate Authorities to:

-• reducing the time compromised certificates can remain active,
+• Reduce the time compromised certificates can be used

 These changes apply globally and are not specific to Webnames.ca.